devopsTinman/react-serverless/README.md

 # react-serverless
-This is a demo project for a React.js and AWS Serverless
+This is a demo project for React.js and AWS Serverless